SeleniumHQ/seleniumhq.github.io/docs_source_files/content/getting_started/quick.en.md

 of learning Selenium script syntax.

 ## Grid
-Selenium Grid is a feature in Selenium that allows you to run test cases in different machines across different platforms.
-The control of triggering the test cases is on the local machine, and when the test cases are triggered, they are automatically executed by the remote machine
+Selenium Grid allows you to run test cases in different machines across different platforms.
+The control of triggering the test cases is on the local end, and when the test cases are triggered, they are automatically executed by the remote end.

 After the development of the WebDriver tests, you may face the need of running your tests on multiple browser and operating system combinations.